Tolar-13/PythonProject/README.md

 # Module 4: K-Means Python Application

-This is a Python application built for **Module 4** of a data science course.
+This is a Python application built for **Module 4 Assignment: K-Means Python Application** .
 It applies the **K-Means clustering algorithm** to New York City Yellow Taxi data to uncover patterns in ride distances, fares, and rider behaviours.

 The project is organised under the folder `PythonProject` and tracked using Git, as shown in the repository structure.

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 PythonProject/